 Treatment will depend on the specific gallbladder issue.
 The treatment for gallstones, for example, may include medication to dissolve the stones.
 In some cases, a person may need surgery.

 People with Gilbert syndrome have periods when their bilirubin levels are too high.
-Symptoms include mild jaundice and yellow stool.
+Symptoms include mild jaundice and pale stools.
 However, the symptoms can be so mild that most people do not notice them or know they have the condition.

 In the first week after birth, babies fed human milk will have three or four mustard-yellow, loose stools every 24 hours.